-Frome Community Bike Project (FCBP) and Cycle Together (funded by the Lottery under GHF) supports our community to cycle more and drive less, cutting carbon footprints, saving money, and boosting health.
+Frome Community Bike Project (FCBP) and Cycle Together supports our community to cycle more and drive less, cutting carbon footprints, saving money, and boosting health.
 FCBP continues to work with volunteers in varied roles including bike mechanics and ride leaders, with ten new ride leaders trained in the six-month period April to September 2025.
 This summer the Project recruited four new Directors to help the project grow revenue streams and develop a business model for the future.
 Services on offer have included - Dr Bikes popping up at markets and Book a Buddy for confidence training.
 E bike loans and facilitated bike rides are ongoing.

-Frome Community Bike Project undertook an online survey to seek the perspectives of parents and carers and to identify which types of support could encourage children to access and enjoy cycling.
+FCBP undertook an online survey to seek the perspectives of parents and carers and to identify which types of support could encourage children to access and enjoy cycling.
 There were around 80 respondents, generating clear evidence that cycle training and support for family cycling would be a welcome addition in Frome.
 This data has informed FCBP's plans for both GHF's Cycle Together strand and for future funding bids.